 There are hundreds of articles for you on this site.
 Main navigation links (Site Map) are at the bottom of this page (and every page on this site), along with Sharing Buttons.

 We do what yoga claims - body and mind - at the same time

-No previous yoga experience needed, only enthusiasm to learn and make an effort.
-Advanced practitioners welcome.
-Teacher training and certification available.
+No previous yoga experience is needed to take my classes, only enthusiasm to think, learn, and make an effort.
+Advanced practitioners, teacher training, and certification are also available.
 We build skill, confidence, strength, and ability of your body, mind, and spirit each week.
 Break down misconceptions and change injurious movement habits.
 Come ready to move, think, smile, fix bad habits, use great energy, then generate more.

 See my Class page for locations and schedules, and how to apply for instructor training.

 Click links below to open topics in a new window, or scroll down to see all

 All available from the BOOKS page or at discount in class.
 Click the covers for info.

 As an instructor, I believed I was supposed to instruct - to teach.
 My yoga classes are taught, rather than a follow-along.
 New students often come expecting to only do specific gestures no matter how bad for their joints, and not have to think or learn health.
 They are surprised, some even angry - a yoga irony - especially when they are wearing expensive yoga apparel with printed maxims about love, understanding, or "openness."